vibansal/HapCUT2/README.md

 See below for specific examples of command line options and best practices for some of these technologies.

-## Note:
-At this time HapCUT2 is for diploid organisms only.
-VCF input should contain diploid variants only.
+NOTE: At this time HapCUT2 is for diploid organisms only.
+VCF input should contain diploid variants.

 ## Citation:
 If you use HapCUT2 in your research, please cite: